Diversity, Equity and Inclusion

 Announcements

 How do we envision and create a global future that centers on diversity, equity, and inclusion?
-During the Elliott School’s third annual Inclusive Excellence Week, the Office of Diversity, Equity and Inclusion and its partners hosted 4 days of intentional programming, panels, workshops, and community spaces focused on the intersections of diversity, equity, inclusion, and international affairs.
+Learn with us during the Elliott School’s fourth annual Inclusive Excellence Week, January 29 - February 1, 2024.
+We invite you to participate in four days of intentional programming, panels, workshops, and community spaces focused on the intersections of diversity, equity, inclusion, and international affairs.

 Elliott Launches Fund to Increase Access and Promote Equity